 Curators' Choice - Plant Of The Month

-Location in the Blue Mountains Botanic Garden: Chilean Rock Garden (in flower now).
+Location in the Blue Mountains Botanic Garden: Explorers Walk, Brunet Garden, Residence Garden and Eurasian Woodland.

 Level of Care: Low.

 Important Notes: For best results, prune after flowering.

 Also Flowering in August: